Andrássy University Budapest: History

 The idea to found AUB goes back to the “Ulm Declaration” of 22 February 2001.
 The prime ministers of Hungary, the Republic of Austria, the State of Baden-Württemberg and the Free State of Bavaria came to an agreement during a summit meeting in Ulm to support a German-language university in Budapest which Hungary had been planning, and to take active part in its implementation.
 Thus the cornerstone for a multinational community project was laid.
 The then-planned expansion of the European Union was the tone-setting impulse; a contribution to the integration process of the Central European area into the European Union was made which continues to this day.

 Founded in the same year by Hungary, the “Public Foundation for the German Language University in Budapest” served as agent.
 In June 2001, AUB received state recognition by the Hungarian Parliament.
 Just one year thereafter, the “Andrássy Gyula German-Language University in Budapest” (Andrássy University Budapest – AUB) initiated its teaching programme.

 With the name “Andrássy Gyula German-Language University in Budapest“, the founders placed the institution and its future role in the historic traditional lineage of Central Europe.
 Its namesake, Count Gyula Andrássy (1823-1890), was an active participant of the revolution of 1848/49, from 1867 to 1871 Hungarian prime minister and finally, until his resignation in 1879, foreign minister of the Austro-Hungarian Monarchy.
 He was an involved proponent of the Austro-Hungarian Compromise, which was bound into the foundation of the Dual Monarchy.
 He was committed to the promotion of understanding among the nations, and through his extraordinary endeavours for the close cooperation of the Central European states, he is known as one of the most prominent diplomats of the 19th century.

 AUB was the first university outside of Germany to be accredited according to German rules and criteria.
 With its quality assurance system certified by the evalag evaluation agency from Baden-Württemberg, the university guarantees the best study and teaching conditions.
 It was the fifth in Hungary to be accepted into the excellence program of Hungarian colleges, thus earning the title “University of National Excellence”.

 Studies

+Bachelor´s degree Programmes (German-language):